 The NTA issues the NEET admit card 2026 in online mode.
 The hall tickets of NEET 2026 can be downloaded on the official website.
 Registered candidates have to enter NEET application number and date of birth to download the NEET hall tickets.
 The NEET admit card mentions the candidate's name, roll number, allotted exam centre, reporting time, exam day guidelines and other details.

 The NEET exam date 2026 is announced by NTA.
-The NEET 2026 is conducted in offline mode for a duration of 3 hours.
+The NEET 2026 will be conducted in offline mode for a duration of 3 hours.
 A total of 180 questions are asked in the exam and students have to answer the questions in the OMR sheet.

 NTA releases the NEET provisional answer key after the exam.
 The answer key mentions the correct answers of the questions asked in the examination.
 Students can challenge the answer key by paying the required fee.
 The final NEET answer key is released along with the NEET result and it cannot be challenged.